-Parabola's Redshift Spectrum API
+Connect to the Redshift Spectrum API with Parabola

-Get a demo
+Request a demo

 1. Connect to the Redshift Spectrum API through Parabola by navigating to the API page and selecting Redshift Spectrum